Are you new to Workers Compensation billing? Are patients injured on the job walking into your practice and you are unsure whether to treat them?

 Tip: Here you can find answers to Most Frequently Asked Questions Regarding The Medical Guidelines.

 - Medical Billing Changes for New York Workers Compensation Board 2019

 - Workers’ Compensation & No-Fault Electronic Billing Update

 - FREE EBOOK: Top Asked Questions About NYS Workers’ Compensation Fee Schedule Changes by Medical Professionals

 Getting Answers to Questions

-If you have questions about how to get started with Workers Compensation billing or have specific questions feel free to reach out to GreenBills.
-We employ Certified Workers Compensation Coders who can answer any of your questions.
-To get in contact with us, fill out the form below.
+If you have questions about how to get started with Workers’ Compensation billing or have specific questions feel free to reach out to GreenBills.
+We employ Certified Workers’ Compensation Coders who can answer any of your questions.